-During model development, first line should identify an economic or business rationale for developing a new or revised model.
-It should ensure documentation related to the model development process is comprehensive and addresses the modelling techniques adopted,

-- During implementation, the insurer should ensure the approved model is implemented for its intended purpose and the implemented model reconciles with the intended model.
-Insurers should perform pre-implementation and post-implementation tests to mitigate the risk of errors and document their processes. - During monitoring, the model should account for emerging data to ensure it is still appropriate for use.
-Models should be subject to a periodic review, or a review might be initiated in instances where there has been a material event and/or change (e.g., changes in underlying business environment; changes in the size or scope of a business line; deterioration in book of business; changes in mix of business; deterioration in model performance; results of model audits).
+- During model development, first line should identify an economic or business rationale for developing a new or revised model and ensure that documentation related to the model development process are comprehensive and address the modelling techniques adopted, and any assumptions/approximations employed, while the second line's review should be sufficiently independent and thorough. - During implementation, the insurer should ensure the approved model is implemented for its intended purpose and the implemented model reconciles with the intended model.
+Insurers should perform pre-implementation and post-implementation tests to mitigate the risk of errors. - During monitoring, the model should be monitored based on emerging data to ensure that it is still appropriate for use.
+Models should be subject to a periodic review or a review might be initiated in instances where there has been a material event and/or change (e.g., changes in underlying business environment; changes in the size or scope of a business line; deterioration in book of business; changes in mix of business; deterioration in model performance; results of model audits).